NUCAPS/nc_var_names/README.md

 * Number_of_Rspares: Number of possible rspare fields.
 262 available, but only 94 presently used.
 * Number_of_Cloud_Emis_Hinge_Pts: Index values for number of cloud emissivity trapezoid hinge points.

-Research-Only Variables: These fields are generally used for internal algorithm development and testing purposed.
+Auxillery data: These fields are generally used for advanced research or internal algorithm development and testing purposed.
 Please contact NUCAPS science team if you need detailed explaination.
 Below is a high-level description.
-NOTE: The indices below are assuming "base 1."
+NOTE: Any indices below are assuming "base 1."
+* ncemis_Per_FOR: Number of cloud emissivity hinge points per CrIS FOR
+* nemis_Per_FOR: Number of surface emissivity hinge points per CrIS FOR
+* N_Smw_Per_FOR: Number of MW spectral points per CrIS FOR (13 for NOAA-20 EDR v3.0)
+* ncld_Per_FOR: Number of cloud layers per CrIS FOR, presently 2 layers.
+See Cloud_Top_Fraction and Cloud_Top_Pressure.
+* IR_Emis_Freq: IR emissivity hinge point frequencies
+* FG_IR_Emis_Freq: IR emissivity hinge point frequencies from the first guess
+* IR_Surface_Emis: IR surface emissivity
+* FG_IR_Surface_Emis: IR surface emissivity from the first guess
+* IR_Surface_Refl: IR surface reflectance
+* Ice_Liquid_Flag: Indicates if liquid ice is present.
+The flag codes are 0=water and 1=ice.
+* Cloud_Emis: Cloud IR emissivity
+* Cloud_Freq: Cloud IR frequencies
+* Cloud_Refl: Cloud IR reflectivity
 * Ispare_Field:
     * ispare(1) = 0=IR   1=MW
     * ispare(2) = 0=OK   ne 0 is the sum of bits defined by: 1=REJECTED by GSFC, 2=rejected by MIT,   (if testfgrej=T), 4=rejected by NOAA  (if testfgrej=T)